Safety at Sea Ltd, 280 St Vincent Street, Glasgow, G2 5RL, UK

 In order for the vessel to sink the 3 191 m3 of 'reserve buoyancy' above waterline must disappear.
 The authors do not explain how 3.191 m3 of compressed air is replaced by sea water for the vessel to sink.
 Heiwa Co has of course contacted the authors to clarify matters and received the following reply on 16 December 2008 from the author Andrzej Jasionowski:

-Dr. Dracos Vassalos has refused to assist in explaining the alleged loss of buoyancy between 01.30 and 01.52 hrs.
-Vassalos is not interested to dissolve the confussion he is causing.
+Dr. Dracos Vassalos has refused to assist in explaining the alleged loss of buoyancy between 01.30 and 01.52 hrs, when the ship was floating upside down!
+Vassalos is not interested to dissolve the confussion, he is causing.
 And he lectures stability at the University of Strathclyde.
 Poor undergraduates.

 Strangely enough the Safety at Sea Ltd 's partner SSPA, Gothenburg, part of Chalmers University, makes exactly the same unexplained error, when calculating buoyancy after capsize.

 There is no evidence for this last event!
 Actually, it cannot take place.
-MV Estonia cannot sink after capsize.
+MV Estonia cannot sink after capsize upside down.

 Ferry floating after capsize - it cannot sink!